All posts by Cliff Warner

 1. Smart Appliances

-Today’s luxury home is also a smart home.
+Today’s luxury home is also smart.
 Buyers want appliances and technology that do the work for them.
 Smart features in demand include lights that turn on and off at the appropriate time and dim or brighten on command.
 Smart thermostats are also popular, as they learn a homeowner’s habits and help reduce energy use and costs.

 Smart home technology can also integrate into a home’s security system.
 Luxury homeowners appreciate being able to check on their property status when they are traveling or at work through internet-connected cameras.
 Smart home security technology also makes it possible for a homeowner to communicate with a delivery driver or service technician from a distance.